 In this work were investigated the structure and magnetic properties of the magnetite nanoparticles with the spherical shape and two different sizes.
 The particles size observed from SEM images was used to determine statistical parameters of the particle size distribution.
 The average size of the particles was 9nm and 28nm, respectively.
-VMM investigation shows that the saturation magnetization, Ms, is very similar for both samples (\sim 69emu/g).
+VMM investigation shows that the saturation magnetization, Ms, is very similar for both samples (~69emu/g).
 The smallest nanoparticles (Fe3O4 \cong 9) are superparamagnetic at this temperature as they show negligible coercivity and remanence.
-The dependence of the relaxation times of the magnetic moment of the nanoparticles on their size was also calculated.
-An increase in the number of magnetic particles in a magnetic cluster leads to increasing interaction between them, and formation additional magnetization, which in turn leads to increasing Neel relaxation time.
+The dependence of the relaxation times of the magnetic particles in a magnetic cluster leads to increasing interaction between them, and formation additional magnetization, which in turn leads to increasing Neel relaxation time.